 - 13.1.
-Students must notify the Trust of any change(s) in their circumstances including (but not limited to) change in permanent and contact address, change in email address or telephone number; this should be completed in the student portal in MyTAP or by contacting Student Registry. - 13.2.
-Changes to name cannot be made without approval by Student Registry and students making such changes should contact them to make arrangements. - 13.3.
-Certificates will only be issued in the name registered with the Trust.
-Please refer to the University of Essex student names policy.
+Students must notify the Trust of any change(s) in their circumstances including (but not limited to) change in permanent and contact address, change in email address or telephone number; this should be completed in the student portal in MyTAP. - 13.2.
+Changes to name cannot be made without approval by Student Registry and students making such changes should contact them to make arrangements to meet with Student Registry in person. - 13.3.
+Certificates will only be issued in the name registered with the Trust in accordance with our Student Names Policy.